After the Pentagon-Anthropic Clash, the ASI Gamble No Longer Checks Out

 A DoD official told Axios the government could "force Anthropic to adapt its model without any safeguards."
 The chilling effect is already industry-wide: xAI, OpenAI, and Google all signed "any lawful use" deals within days.

 This dynamic leads to the militarization of top AI firms — one of OpenAI's five board members is the former director of the NSA — and makes their eventual de-facto functional nationalization increasingly justifiable, even inevitable — as Leopold Aschenbrenner has predicted.
 It could happen within months.
-Pressures like we have started seeing by the Pentagon's are bound to deeply compromise AI alignment work, as noted by Helen Toner,"One thing the Pentagon is very likely underestimating: how much Anthropic cares about what future Claudes will make of this situation."
+Pressures like we have started seeing by the Pentagon's are bound to deeply compromise AI alignment work.
+As noted by Helen Toner, "One thing the Pentagon is very likely underestimating: how much Anthropic cares about what future Claudes will make of this situation."

 In the absence of an AI treaty, the cascading effects are already visible in the erosion of voluntary safety commitments.
 On February 24 — the same day as the Pentagon's DPA threat — Anthropic released RSP v3.0, dropping its core pledge to pause model training if safety measures couldn't be guaranteed in advance.
-Anthropic Chief Science Officer Jared Kaplan told TIME: "We didn't really feel, with the rapid advance of AI, that it made sense for us to make unilateral commitments…if competitors are blazing ahead."
-This is exactly the dynamic a treaty would solve: in an ever more brutal race among nations and firms, unilateral safety commitments become untenable.
+Anthropic Chief Science Officer Jared Kaplan told TIME, "We didn't really feel, with the rapid advance of AI, that it made sense for us to make unilateral commitments…if competitors are blazing ahead."
+This is precisely the dynamic a treaty would solve: in an ever more brutal race among nations and firms, unilateral safety commitments become untenable.
 Only binding multilateral commitments can hold.

 The ASI Gamble No Longer Checks Out